swizzin/docs.swizzin.ltd/docs/applications/sonarr.md

 1. At the top, click series.
 2. Click the button `+ Add Series`
 3. Type the name of the show you want to add
 4. Under `Path`, choose `Add a new path`.
-Enter the path for the folder you wish to add your Sonarr shows to and click the green checkmark to add the directory.
+Enter the path for the folder you wish to add your Sonarr shows to and click the green check-mark to add the directory.
   - e.g. `"/home/<username>/media/TV Shows"`
 5. Change the other settings to your own needs
 6. Click the green + to add the show.